-The Basin Plan establishes the beneficial uses (BUs) for waters and the narrative and numeric water quality objectives (WQOs) to protect those uses for all surface and ground waters in the Region, including the Coachella Valley Drains.
+The Basin Plan establishes the beneficial uses (BUs) for waters and the narrative and numeric water quality objectives (WQOs) to protect those uses for all surface and ground waters in the Region, including above-mentioned Imperial Valley waterbodies.
 The purpose of the Conditional Waiver is to prevent adverse water quality impacts that threaten BUs and ensure consistent compliance with WQOs.
-Tailwater can carry sediments, nutrients, pesticides and other chemicals that adversely impact surface water BUs.
+Agricultural return flows can carry sediments, nutrients, pesticides and other chemicals that adversely impact surface water BUs.
 Also, periodic drain cleaning necessary to reduce sediment buildup can flush sediment (and associated pollutants) downstream if not managed properly.